If you think that you or your child may have attention deficit hyperactivity disorder (ADHD), you might want to consider speaking to your GP about it.

 If your GP thinks your child may have ADHD, they may first suggest a period of "watchful waiting" lasting around 10 weeks – to see if your child's symptoms improve, stay the same or get worse.
 They may also suggest starting a parent training or education programme to teach you ways of helping your child (see treating ADHD for more information).

-If your child's behaviour doesn't improve, and both you and your GP thinks it is seriously affecting their day-to-day life, your GP should refer you and your child to a specialist for a formal assessment (see below).
+If your child's behaviour doesn't improve, and both you and your GP believe it's seriously affecting their day-to-day life, your GP should refer you and your child to a specialist for a formal assessment (see below).

 For adults with possible ADHD, your GP will assess your symptoms and may refer you for an assessment if:

-- you were not diagnosed with ADHD as a child, but your symptoms began during childhood and have been ongoing since then
+- you weren't diagnosed with ADHD as a child, but your symptoms began during childhood and have been ongoing since then

-- your symptoms cannot be explained by a mental health condition
+- your symptoms can't be explained by a mental health condition

-- your symptoms have a significant impact on your day-to-day life – for example, if you are underachieving at work or find intimate relationships difficult
+- your symptoms have a significant impact on your day-to-day life – for example, if you're underachieving at work or find intimate relationships difficult

 You may also be referred to a specialist if you had ADHD as a child or young person, and your symptoms are now causing moderate or severe functional impairment.